GuntherLab/mt_contam_domestic_green/README.md

 ## Preparation of site list

 Now, we need to calculate the minor allele frequency (MAF) at each position relative to the reference sequence.
 We use the Python script `green_mt2tab.py` for this step.
 It requires to specify the input file (the multiple sequence alignment FASTA) with `-i` one can also provide custom MAF file names with `-o`.

+This step needs to be conducted only once per MSA of mitogenomes, the MAT/sites file can then be re-used to estimate contamination in multiple samples.

+## Estimating conamination per sample

 Next, we can estimate contamination for our sample.
 We need a BAM file, the reference genome FASTA and `samtools`: